rvamsikrishna/inview_notifier_list/README.md

 - To add real-time update listeners from database to the posts/content only within an area visible to the user.

-  > Note: If you have other use cases please update this section and create aPR.
+  > Note: If you have other use cases please update this section and create a PR.